Setup and Integration Guide

 pip install qdrant-loader-mcp-server

-# Option 2: Install with QDrant Loader (includes MCP server)
+# Option 2: Install with QDrant Loader and MCP server as separate packages

 # Option 3: Install from source